flutter/website/src/deployment/linux.md

 $ sudo snap install lxd
 ```

-LXD is required for core22 during the
-snap build process.
+LXD is required during the snap build process.
 Once installed, LXD needs to be
 configured for use.
-The default answers are suitable
-for most use cases.
+The default answers are suitable for most use cases.

 ```terminal
 $ sudo lxd init